getFairAI/decentralised-inference/documents/whitepaper.md

 </p>

 <p align="justify">
-In this whitepaper, we demonstrate that, with the help of the Arweave blockchain's permanent and decentralised storage, we can create a decentralised network for AI inference that could promote innovation in developing, deploying, and using AI technology.
+In this whitepaper, we demonstrate that with the help of the Arweave blockchain's permanent and decentralised storage, we can create a decentralised network for AI inference that could promote innovation in developing, deploying, and using AI technology.
 This approach can also assist in addressing concerns about potential biases in AI models.
 </p>

 <p align="justify">